Ihor-Mykytiuk/software-architecture/README.md

 ### 5. Communication and Requests

-- As a **Team Seeker**, I want to be able to send a request to join a project
+- As a **Project Seeker**, I want to be able to send a request to join a project
 - As a **Project Creator**, I want to be able to accept or reject a request to join a project
-- As a **Team Seeker**, I want to be able to communicate with **Project Creator** to discuss project details
+- As a **Project Seeker**, I want to be able to communicate with **Project Creator** to discuss project details
-- As a **Project Creator**, I want to be able to communicate with **Team Seeker** to discuss project details.
+- As a **Project Creator**, I want to be able to communicate with **Project Seeker** to discuss project details.
 - As a **user**, I want to be able to see chat messages in real-time
 - As a **user**, I want to be able to access previous conversations linked to the project.
 - As a **Project Creator**, I want to be able to view all requests to join my project
-- As a **Team Seeker**, I want to be able to view all my requests to join projects
+- As a **Project Seeker**, I want to be able to view all my requests to join projects
-- As a **Team Seeker**, I want to be able to view status of my requests to join projects
+- As a **Project Seeker**, I want to be able to view status of my requests to join projects

 ### 6. Notifications

 - As a **Project Creator**, I want to be able to receive notifications when someone applies to my project.
-- As a **Team Seeker**, I want to be able to receive notifications when I am accepted or rejected.
+- As a **Project Seeker**, I want to be able to receive notifications when I am accepted or rejected.
 - As a **user**, I want to be able to receive notifications about new messages in chats.

 ### 7. Admin Management